 If you wish to re-test a product that already connects to the My Health Record system, please go to the retest section.

 Notice of Connection (NOC)

 Before beginning this step, you must request formal NOC testing with the National Infrastructure Operator Software Vendor Testing (SVT) by requesting and completing two forms, and emailing them to [email protected].

 My Health Record system NOC Test Cases for Vendor Client self-assessment

 Your product must pass the conformance test specifications, and you need to record the test results in the conformance test specifications.
 You can save a copy of your test results for future reference.

 The National Infrastructure Operator Software Vendor Testing provides CCD environment support, while the Agency provides technical support.

 The Agency no longer observes software to check for conformance requirements.
-Instead, you must declare conformance by submitting a My Health Record system Conformance Vendor Declaration form which is included in the welcome pack.
+Instead, you must declare conformance by submitting a My Health Record system Conformance Vendor Declaration Form and Instructions which are included in the welcome pack.

 The My Health Record System Operator will monitor documents uploaded to the My Health Record system and may contact you as part of its program to monitor conformance.